-It was a hard post to write, to say the least.
+It was a hard post to write.
 It brought up a lot of emotions for me, but also helped clarify new career goals that I needed to set for myself.

-As a nurse mom blogger who writes about finding ways to help nurses take better care of themselves, I really put a lot of thought into this.
-And I have come to the conclusion that one of the ways I want to take better care of myself is to NOT work as a floor nurse for my entire career.
+As a nurse mom blogger who writes about finding ways to help nurses take better care of themselves, I put a lot of thought into this.
+And I have concluded that one of the ways I want to take better care of myself is to NOT work as a floor nurse for my entire career.

 Unfortunately, the wear-and-tear is starting to break me down.
-I am afraid that what was once a cerebral challenge is starting to turn into full-fledged irreparable nurse burnout.
+I am afraid that what was once a cerebral challenge is beginning to turn into full-fledged irreparable nurse burnout.

-Over the last two years I have spent nearly every minute of my free time researching and exploring possible solutions for these struggles.
-Then I write it all out clearly as I can with the hope that I am able to help myself and (hopefully) other nurse moms in my position.
+Over the last two years, I have spent nearly every minute of my free time researching and exploring possible solutions for these struggles.
+Then I write it all out clearly as I can with the hope that I can help myself and (hopefully) other nurse moms in my position.